janwilmans/proposals/p3497_guarded_objects.md

 # inital feedback

 ```
-Ville> The proposal prompts me to ask what the diffence between the plain_guarded/std::guarded proposed in it and the synchronized_value in the Concurrency TS 2 is.
+Ville> The proposal prompts me to ask what the difference between the plain_guarded/std::guarded proposed in it and the synchronized_value in the Concurrency TS 2 is.
 They seem to be solving
 a very similar if not identical problem? https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2023/n4953.pdf
 ```

 Yes, `synchronized_value<T>::apply()` (which I was not aware of, thanks for pointing it out) is very similar to naive_guarded<t>.with_lock().
-This implementation suggests to able have a handle-object to represent the 'locked' state (see example 2).
+This implementation suggests having a handle object to represent the 'locked' state (see example 2).
 This is a move-only handle can be passed around, instead of locking/unlocking for every synchronized_value<T>::apply().

-# Bikeshedding
+# Bike shedding

 This section is for naming, conventions and pinning down details to make it suitable for the standard.